Silvia Ammon

 SILVIA AMMON :

 There are lovely works at Lovay Fine Arts [Geneva] by Suzanne Santoro, an artist [aged 78] who made watercolours of nude women in movement.
-There are a lot of historic artists to discover, from Beatrice Bonino at Ermes Ermes [Rome], photographs by George Tourkovasilis at Records [Athens] and [sculptures] by Erwin Thorn at Lombardi-Kargl [Vienna].
+There are a lot of historical artists to discover, from Beatrice Bonino at Ermes Ermes [Rome], photographs by George Tourkovasilis at Records [Athens] and [sculptures] by Erwin Thorn at Lombardi-Kargl [Vienna].

 What artistic trends have you observed in the last decade?